 - The USC Roski Eye Institute was one of the first eye centers in the nation to offer laser vision correction.

 If you have been living with astigmatism, hyperopia, myopia, or other condition affecting your eyesight, know that better vision is possible today through the cutting edge treatments available at the USC Roski Eye Institute.
 All of our physicians are American board certified and fellowship trained subspecialists.
-To learn more about how we can help you and to schedule a consultation with an experienced ophthalmologist, call our team today at 323-442-6335.

 Please visit our Doctors page for summaries of the basic/translational and clinical research being conducted by our clinicians.